department-of-veterans-affairs/va.gov-team/products/health-care/checkin/release-plan/detailed-release-notes/update-messaging.md

 ### Error Messages

-Veterans will see more detailed and highlighted error messages in these scenarios
+Veterans will see more detailed and visually highlighted error messages in these scenarios

-- When they receive an error during Pre-Check-in, they will see information explaining the purpose for Pre-Check-in
+- When they are unable to complete Pre-Check-in, they will see information explaining the purpose for Pre-Check-in

 ![image](https://user-images.githubusercontent.com/86678742/168909335-73192e05-bdc6-4ebb-8748-91c871c4c4ea.png)